thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:16:35]
 **Bradley:**
 And so to just demonstrate what I think this means for me going forward with writing my personal 5-Day Educational Email Course, writing days 1 through 5, like day 1 email, day 2 email, all the way through day 5.
 Here's what I realized, because I knew going into this that I was going that I was wanting to make more of.
-Not just a basic generic like hey, here's the biggest mistakes category of EEC is more so like, okay, that's how we can start out and sort of present it at the start.
+Not just a basic generic like hey, here's the "Biggest Mistakes" category of EEC is more so like, okay, that's how we can start out and sort of present it at the start.
 But I'm going, I'm going to show you the biggest mistakes, the reasons why those things are mistakes or the reason why those happen and how to fix them.
 But then I'm also going to go beyond that and basically give you like tangible how to action steps and actual examples of what this looks like in real life and then a template.

 [00:17:45]
 **Bradley:**